Dor-sketch/openu_course20465_project/README.md

 ## 👥 Contributing

 If you would like to contribute to the project, you can fork the repository and submit a pull request with your changes.
 Please make sure that your changes are well-tested and adhere to the project's coding standards.

-## 🙏 Acknowledgments

-This project was done as part of a school assignment at The Open University of Israel.

 ## 📜 License